Why have a home planning checklist to design and build your new home?

 At the top of your home planning checklist should be property.
 The ideal situation is to already have acquired land long before you are ready to begin home construction.
 If your own your land outright, that is an even better position to be in.

 Making a land purchase is an important step to take in your home planning process.
 Buying land has a unique set of issues too and includes a list of items that must be considered before buying.
-See our post on what you should know before buying land to build a home and learn what is necessary in purchasing raw land.
+See our blog post on what you should know before buying land to build a home and learn what is necessary in purchasing raw land.

 Another option to buying land would be to take out a construction loan to cover the total cost (land + construction budget).
 You must keep in mind that the cost of the land will count against the monies allotted for the actual construction of your home.
 So if you are approved for a $350,000 construction loan and your land costs $80,000, you are only left with $270,000 to build your home.